snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 ![Athena MSCK result][athena-msck-result]

-### Setup a simple parquet job to format shift to parquet
+### Setup a simple Parquet job to format shift to Parquet

 Back on the Glue page, click on `Jobs` from the left pane and then the `Add job` button: